Newcomer renting becomes easier

 Newcomer renting requirements

 However, new immigrant tenants do face a hard time when it comes to renting in Mississauga.
 Most landlords hesitate to rent out to newcomers with no job or credit history.
 Sometimes tenants are asked to refer a guarantor with a good job and credit history in Canada.
-If they are new to Canada and don’t have friends or relatives, that’s a hard challenge.
+If they are new to Canada and don’t have friends or relatives, that’s a tough challenge.
 Even if they find such a person, the guarantor may be uncomfortable sharing personal details such as credit history and finances to help another tenant lease a home.

 In Ontario, the rules have however changed.
 Earlier the rental laws were tougher when it came to paying more rent in advance over the standard first and last month’s rent.
 Landlords were not allowed to receive more than the first and last month’s rent from the time the tenant moved in.